bishopAL/GeRot/README.md

 ------------------------------------------------------

-    sudo ~/Anaconda2/bin/python setup.py install
+    sudo ~/Anaconda3/bin/python3 setup.py install

 ------------------------------------------------------

 3. Go to this repo, connect your motor.
-4. Check moveto.py, you can specify the parameters in
+4. Check AMC_oneleg_newapi.py, you can specify the parameters in

 ------------------------------------------------------

-    motor0 = DxlAPI(13, 'COM3')
+    motor0 = DxlAPI(range(3), '/dev/ttyUSB0')

 ------------------------------------------------------

-The first parameter is to set the motor's ID, the second one is to set the port(in Ubuntu is like '/dev/ttyUSB0', in Windows is like 'COM1'), the third one is to set baurdrate.
+The first parameter is to set the motor's ID, it should like [0,1,2].
+The second one is to set the port(in Ubuntu is like '/dev/ttyUSB0', in Windows is like 'COM1'), the third one is to set baurdrate.
 Make sure you have make these parameters right.